mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 the crew passed through Obykla and may have inadvertently been exposed to Emerling Plague.
-With the crew in mandatory six-month quarantine and messages to pass on to Imperial embassies at Telleria and Baixing, the embassy’s IISS attaché Del Madrin needs a crew to take him and communications to these worlds.
+With the crew in mandatory six-month quarantine and messages to pass on to Imperial embassies at Telleria and Baixing, the embassy's IISS attaché Del Madrin needs a crew to take him and communications to these worlds.

 Madrin would prefer a crew of Imperial origin but at this point he